MicrosoftDocs/fabric-docs/docs/data-warehouse/workload-management.md

 As queries arrive, their tasks are scheduled based on first-in-first-out (FIFO) principles.
 If there is idle capacity, the scheduler may use a "best fit" approach to optimize concurrency.

 When the scheduler identifies resourcing pressure, it will invoke a scale operation.
-This is managed autonomously and backend topology will grow as concurrency increases.
-As it takes a few seconds to acquire nodes, the system is not optimized for consistent sub-second performance of queries that require distributed processing.
+Scaling is managed autonomously and backend topology grows as concurrency increases.
+As it takes a few seconds to acquire nodes, the system is not optimized for consistent subsecond performance of queries that require distributed processing.

-When pressure subsides, backend topology will scale back down and release resource back to the region.
+When pressure subsides, backend topology scales back down and releases resource back to the region.

 ## Ingestion isolation